LinkedIn Document Posts: What They Are and Why They Work

 |---|---|

-| Clear cover slide | Stops the scroll and sets expectations |
+| Clear cover slide | Stops the scroll and sets expectations. |

-| One idea per page | Makes the carousel easy to follow |
+| One idea per page | Makes the carousel easy to follow on mobile. |

-| Logical sequence | Keeps readers swiping |
+| Logical sequence | Keeps readers swiping instead of dropping after page two. |

-| Visual consistency | Builds trust and brand recognition |
+| Visual consistency | Builds trust and makes the document feel intentionally designed. |

-| Practical examples | Makes the advice feel real |
+| Practical examples | Makes the advice feel real enough to save or reuse. |

-| Useful final slide | Gives the reader a takeaway or next action |
+| Useful final slide | Gives the reader a takeaway, checklist, question, or next action. |

 A useful document post guides the reader through a clear sequence.